-The idea for Zooropa came about during the Zoo TV tour, which saw them embrace irony, satire and self-deprecation (concepts not usually associated with U2) while taking aim at the sensory bombardment of the media.
+The idea for Zooropa came about during the Zoo TV tour, which saw them embrace irony, satire and self-deprecation (concepts not usually associated with U2) while targeting the sensory bombardment of the media.
 To sell the concept, Bono created characters like "The Fly" and, most famously, "Macphisto."
-It inspired the band to the point where they wanted to explore them in their new songs, in addition to onstage.
+It inspired the band to the point where it wanted to explore them in their new songs, as well as onstage.

 During a break from the tour, they set up shop in Dublin with co-producers Brian Eno and Flood and composed the material in an untraditional manner.
 As they jammed in the studio, Eno pointed to a whiteboard that had chord changes and words like "hold," "change," "stop" and "change back," with the band following his instructions, and they worked from there.

-They had originally planned to release it as an EP to promote their European dates, but soon decided to flesh it out to a full-length.
-However, that leg started before Zooropa was completed so, on days off, they flew back to Dublin until the project was finished.
+They had planned to release it as an EP to promote their European dates but soon decided to flesh it out to a full-length.
+But that leg started before Zooropa was completed so they flew back to Dublin until the project was finished during their days off.

-The new direction they were taking was on display before Zooropa was released when the first single, "Numb," arrived in June.
+The first single, "Numb," arrived in June, hinting at their new direction.
 One of the few U2 tracks that feature the Edge – who also received a production credit – on lead vocals, "Numb" is a hypnotic drone in which the Edge recites a litany of things not to do.
-"I feel numb / Too much is not enough," Bono sings in a falsetto on the chorus, a vocal technique also employed on the follow-up, "Lemon."
-It's a "Subterranean Homesick Blues" for the early '90s.
+"I feel numb / Too much is not enough," Bono sings in a falsetto on the chorus, a vocal technique also employed in "Lemon."

 Gone were the political messages of hits like "Sunday Bloody Sunday" and "Pride (In the Name of Love)."
 In their place were songs about obsession with celebrities ("Babyface"), advertising ("Zooropa") and addiction ("Daddy's Gonna Pay for Your Crashed Car").

-Listen to U2 and Johnny Cash Perform 'The Wanderer'
+Listen to U2 and Johnny Cash's 'The Wanderer'

-Its excellent ballads, "Stay (Faraway, So Close!)" and "The First Time," had the strongest connections to U2's previous work.
+The record's excellent ballads, "Stay (Faraway, So Close!)" and "The First Time," were most connected to U2's previous work.
 But so did the closer, "The Wanderer."
 As they did the Rattle and Hum standout "When Loves Comes to Town," U2 brought out another American music legend, Johnny Cash.
 The decision was a head-scratcher at the time, given how the country legend had fallen out of favor with the public.
-But within a year, Cash would release American Recordings and begin a career renaissance and re-evaluation of his catalog that would last until his death in 2003.
+But within a year, Cash would release American Recordings and begin a career renaissance and reevaluation of his catalog until he died in 2003.

 Many were turned off, especially when the succeeding Pop continued along those themes with diminishing returns.
-Still, it's hard to see what the fuss was about, now that such sounds are commonplace in indie rock.
-All That You Can't Leave Behind found a way to successfully combine the '80s U2 with the '90s U2: Notice how the grooves of "Lemon" worked their way into "Elevation."
+It's hard to understand all the fuss now that such sounds are commonplace in indie rock.
+All That You Can't Leave Behind found a way for U2 to carry their '80s into the '90s; notice how the grooves of "Lemon" work their way into "Elevation."

-Today, the transition they made with Zooropa now doesn't seem as jarring.
+The transition U2 made with Zooropa isn't as jarring now as it was then.
 In that respect, Cash's cameo on "The Wanderer" is a microcosm for the entire album.